eddie-jimenez/IntuneBackup/README.md

 # IntuneBackup Solution

 Automated Intune backup solution to be run inside an Azure Automation Runbook.
+This solution grabs Intune data and copies it to a SharePoint Online location.

 ## 📋 Overview